rocket-pool/old.docs.rocketpool.net/src/guides/node/platform.md

   - 1 TB of free **SSD Disk Space**, though 2 TB is strongly recommended now (*note: this only applies to mainnet; the Prater testnet only requires about 100 GB*)
     - A spinning platter hard drive *is generally not fast enough* to handle the constant random reads and writes that blockchain activity requires; you MUST use a solid state drive.

-Typical configurations tend to use 16 or 32 GB of RAM for futureproofing, but at the time of Rocket Pool's launch, the above is sufficient to run a node.
+Typical configurations tend to use 16 or 32 GB of RAM for future proofing, but at the time of Rocket Pool's launch, the above is sufficient to run a node.

 ::: warning NOTE
 At this time, only **Linux** and **macOS** platforms are supported.